 C. Haki Staircase Towers

-The Haki Stair Tower system consists of Haki universal standards, beams, diagonal braces and guardrails, and the other components that are designed specifically for stair towers, such as landings, stair flights, handrails, toe-boards, etc. Its components are hot-dip galvanized.
+The Haki Stair Tower system consists of Haki universal standards, beams, diagonal braces and guardrails, and other components that are designed specifically for stair towers, such as landings, stair flights, handrails, toe-boards, etc. Its components are hot-dip galvanized.

 These staircases are a part of the scaffold structure that enables the workers to travel from level to level, but sometimes a stair tower is used on its own.
 These scaffolds are also designed for worker’s safety and their temporary access to a section of the building.